muftring/iu-netsci/topics/information-diffusion.md

 Adoption is a function of Exposure, and once the threshold is breached the growth becomes very non-linear.

 ## Mathematical Differences
-simple is like a disease, means we have independent trials k = number of exposures having this amount of exposure means there is some probability of adopting this behavior or idea in a given time the probability that you would adopt this behavior is p 1 - p = probability of not adopting from a single neighbor because there are k exposures
+- simple is like a disease, which means we have independent trials
+  - $k$ = number of exposures
+- having this amount of exposure means there is some probability of adopting this behavior or idea
+  - in a given time the probability that you would adopt this behavior is $p$
+  - $1 - p$ = probability of not adopting from a single neighbor
+- because there are $k$ exposures
-(1 - p)^k = probability of not adopting after a unit time this behavior 1 - (1 - p)^k = probability that you adopt the idea or behavior from k exposures
+  - $(1 - p)^k$ = probability of not adopting this behavior after a unit of time
+  - $1 - (1 - p)^k$ = probability that you adopt the idea or behavior from $k$ exposures
-it increases, but saturates
+- it increases, but saturates

 (1) plot the curve
 - x axis: number of exposures